 Step 1: Naming Test Case Convention

-You can name the test whichever the way you want but should be sensible in comparison to test cases ID and test cases name.
-Although this is the simplest step to follow but many of us don't follow it.
+You can name the test whichever way you want but should be sensible in comparison to test cases ID and test cases name.
+Although this is the simplest step to follow many of us don't follow it.

 Step 2: Description